Bull shark: Freshwater tolerance

-The bull shark is the best known of 43 species of elasmobranch in 10 genera and four families to have been reported in fresh water.
+The bull shark is the best known of 43 species of elasmobranch, across 10 genera and four families, to have been reported in fresh and/or brackish water.
 Other species that enter rivers include the stingrays (Dasyatidae, Potamotrygonidae and others) and sawfish (Pristidae).
 Some skates (Rajidae), smooth dogfishes (Triakidae), and sandbar sharks (Carcharhinus plumbeus) regularly enter estuaries.

-The bull shark is diadromous, meaning they can swim between salt and fresh water with ease.
-These fish also are euryhaline fish, able to adapt to a wide range of salinities.
-The bull shark is one of the few cartilaginous fishes that have been reported in freshwater systems.
-Many of the euryhaline fish are bony fish such as salmon and tilapia and are not closely related to bull sharks.
-Evolutionary assumptions can be made to help explain this sort of evolutionary disconnect, one being that the bull shark encountered a population bottleneck that occurred during the last ice age.
+The bull shark is diadromous, meaning they can swim between salt and fresh water with ease, as they are euryhaline fish—able to quickly adapt to a wide range of salinities.
+Thus, the bull shark is one of the few cartilaginous fishes that have been reported in freshwater systems.
+Many of the euryhaline fish are bony fishes, such as salmon or tilapia, and are not closely related to bull sharks.
+Evolutionary assumptions can be made to help explain this sort of evolutionary disconnect, with one being that the bull shark experienced a population bottleneck during the last ice age.
 This bottleneck may have separated the bull shark from the rest of the Elasmobranchii subclass and favored the genes for an osmoregulatory system.

 Elasmobranchs' ability to enter fresh water is limited because their blood is normally at least as salty (in terms of osmotic strength) as seawater through the accumulation of urea and trimethylamine oxide, but bull sharks living in fresh water show a significantly reduced concentration of urea within their blood.
 Despite this, the solute composition (i.e. osmolarity) of a bull shark in fresh water is still much higher than that of the external environment.
 This results in a large influx of water across the gills due to osmosis and loss of sodium and chloride from the shark's body.
 However, bull sharks in fresh water possess several organs with which to maintain appropriate salt and water balance; these are the rectal gland, kidneys, liver, and gills.
 All elasmobranchs have a rectal gland which functions in the excretion of excess salts accumulated as a consequence of living in seawater.
 Bull sharks in freshwater environments decrease the salt-excretory activity of the rectal gland, thereby conserving sodium and chloride.
 The kidneys produce large amounts of dilute urine, but also play an important role in the active reabsorption of solutes into the blood.
 The gills of bull sharks are likely to be involved in the uptake of sodium and chloride from the surrounding fresh water, whereas urea is produced in the liver as required with changes in environmental salinity.
 Recent work also shows that the differences in density of fresh water to that of marine waters result in significantly greater negative buoyancies in sharks occupying fresh water, resulting in increasing costs of living in fresh water.
 Bull sharks caught in freshwater have subsequently been shown to have lower liver densities than sharks living in marine waters.
 This may reduce the added cost of greater negative buoyancy.